 Shortly after that I began learning to play the piano, which has been a constant in my life ever since.
 Eventually, a lack of technical training led me to injury, which in turn led me to discover both the Feldenkrais Method and the Alexander Technique.
 Through these methods of somatic learning I have been able to overcome my injury and progress my own learning in ways I could have imagined.

 The emphasis in both methods of the process rather than the end goal has been hugely significant in both my own learning and my development as a teacher.
-I find the method of learning in the Feldenkrais Method so effective that I’m now training as a Feldenkrais Practitioner on the Chiemsee 7 Training with Jerry Karzen.
+I find the method of learning in the Feldenkrais Method so effective that trained as a Feldenkrais Practitioner on the Chiemsee 7 Training with Jerry Karzen.
+Since graduating my training in 2017, I’ve also competed the IOPS Academy in Basel with Jeff Haller.

 I learned to play guitar after having learned piano for several years.
 In my lessons I discovered that music theory actually had a purpose – it opened up the worlds of improvising and composing to me.